sciapp/gr/lib/grm/grplot/README.md

    `error:{{error_bar_color:`color_index`},{downwards_cap_color:`color_index`},{upwards_cap_color:`color_index`}}`

+2. `error_bar_style`: Defines how the error-bars are displayed.
+As single error-lines(0) or as an error-area(1).
-2. `marker_type`: This parameter defines the style of the visualized data points, where the effect belonging to the numbers is the same as for [gr_setmarkertype](https://gr-framework.org/c-gr.html?highlight=gr_setmarkertype#_CPPv416gr_setmarkertypei).
+3. `marker_type`: This parameter defines the style of the visualized data points, where the effect belonging to the numbers is the same as for [gr_setmarkertype](https://gr-framework.org/c-gr.html?highlight=gr_setmarkertype#_CPPv416gr_setmarkertypei).

 ### SCATTER3